 - practical experience with addressing environmental issues, and experience working as a team in natural and social disciplines

 The above goals lead to outcomes (what our majors will be learning at SOU).
 These outcomes can be listed under the categories of “knowledge” (what students will know and understand), “skills” (what students will be able to do), and “dispositions” (what values the students will develop about the environment and working relationships while at SOU).
 Examples of each outcome are listed below:

-- Students will be able to perform and utilize mathematics and statistical analyses in environmental research and data analysis.
+Students will be able to analyze hypotheses and environmental problems utilizing statistical and data analyses.

 Students will be able to construct temporal and spatial models of complex environmental problems and be able to interpret maps and spatial data of natural resource issues.

 Students will act as global citizens and engage in civic activities in their community addressing sustainability.